 Wood ear mushroom 木耳 is also translated as wood fungus and black fungus.
 You can purchase this item in most Asian grocery stores.
 It is sold in dehydrated form, which means you need to soak it before use.
 It absorbs water and expands to more than double in size when soaking in water after twenty minutes.
-The shape will change from its dry form to lustrous, shiny, slippery dark brown thick and plum pieces.
-After it is hydrated, remove the stem, which is hard, then cut into 1-inch pieces of any shape you prefer.
+The shape will change from dry to lustrous, shiny, slippery dark brown thick and plum pieces.
+After it is hydrated, remove the stem, which is hard, then cut it into 1-inch pieces of any shape you prefer.
 It is commonly available in Asian markets.

 Ginkgo nuts are my favorites.
-First, you need to crack the shell with a hammer or knife’s blade, peel off the brownish skin and the inner stem.
+First, you must crack the shell with a hammer or knife’s blade and peel off the brownish skin and the inner stem.
 Alternatively, you can look for those peeled ginkgo nuts sold in vacuum packs to save time.

-Carrots need slightly longer to cook than other ingredients, and hence I suggest blanching it with the lotus roots pieces.
+Carrots need slightly longer to cook than other ingredients, so I suggest blanching them with the lotus root pieces.

 3. How to season the lotus root stir-fry

-I prefer to season the lotus root stir-fry lightly not to overshadow the vegetables’ original flavor.
-Therefore, I only use oyster sauce, light soy sauce, sugar, and some cornstarch to thicken the sauce.
-Just add some salt to adjust the taste before serve if you feel that it is not salty enough.
+I prefer to lightly season the lotus root stir-fry to not overshadow the vegetables’ original flavor.
+Therefore, I only use oyster sauce, light soy sauce, sugar, and cornstarch to thicken the sauce.
+Add some salt to adjust the taste before serving if you feel it is not salty enough.

-There is another spicy lotus root stir-fry recipe which includes Szechuan chili bean paste and red chili.
-I will go for that if I stir-fry only the lotus roots alone without involving other vegetables.
+Another spicy lotus root stir-fry recipe includes Szechuan chili bean paste and red chili.
+I will go for that if I stir-fry only the lotus roots without involving other vegetables.
 Besides that, you can add some sesame oil, sesame seeds, garlic cloves, and Shaoxing wine to the recipe.

 Note: You can substitute oyster sauce with the ‘vegetarian’ oyster sauce made with mushroom extract.
-Alternatively, replace the oyster with half the amount of light soy sauce plus some sugar.
+Alternatively, replace the oyster with half the light soy sauce and some sugar.

 Other related recipes

 Lotus root is also a popular vegetable used in soups or stews.
-There is a lotus root soup recipe on this blog if you are interested in making soup.
+This blog has a lotus root soup recipe if you want to make soup.
 This recipe is based on the time-tested formula prepared with lotus root, pork ribs, and groundnuts.